kovacsv/Online3DViewer/README.md

 ## Features

 - Load model:
-  - Select files from a file browser dialog
+  - Select files from a file browser dialog.
-  - Drag and drop files from your computer
+  - Drag and drop files from your computer.
-  - Specify files by web url
+  - Specify files by web url.
-  - Specify files by web url in hash parameters
+  - Specify files by web url in hash parameters.
 - Explore model:
-  - Orbit, pan, zoom
+  - Orbit, pan, zoom.
-  - Set up direction
+  - Set up direction.
-  - Fit to window
+  - Fit to window.
 - Investigate model:
-  - List used and missing files
+  - List used and missing files.
-  - List all materials and meshes
+  - List all materials and meshes.
-  - Show/hide and zoom to a specific mesh
+  - Show/hide and zoom to a specific mesh.
-  - List materials used by a specific mesh
+  - List materials used by a specific mesh.
-  - Show model information (model size, vertex and polygon count)
+  - Show model information (model size, vertex and polygon count).
-- Export model to various format
+- Export model to various format.
-- Embed viewer in your website
+- Embed viewer in your website.

 ## External Libraries